-CSCW researchers have long investigated the reasons for the failure of traditional videoconferencing (e.g. [4]) and proposed alternative uses of video for mediated communication.
-Media Spaces [2], in particular, showed the value of persistent connections to support activities ranging from casual awareness and informal talks to focused collaboration.
-This research somehow culminated in 1997 with the book Video-mediated communication edited by Finn, Sellen and Wilbur [5].
+CSCW researchers have long investigated the reasons for the failure of traditional videoconferencing (Egido, 1988) and proposed alternative uses of video for mediated communication.
+Media Spaces particularly showed the value of persistent connections to support activities ranging from casual awareness and informal talks to focused collaboration (Bly et al., 1993).
+This research somehow culminated in 1997 with the book Video-mediated communication edited by Finn, Sellen and Wilbur.
 Strangely, however, the interest for innovative uses of video and Media Spaces dropped off just as digital media and fast large area networks were becoming ubiquitous.
-As partly prophesied by Karam [10], the information superhighways killed most of the existing projects, based on analog media, like the US interstate system killed Route 66:
+As partly prophesied by Karam (Riesenbach et al., 1995), the information superhighways killed most of the existing projects, based on analog media, like the US interstate system killed Route 66:

-People were not so likely to seek their fortune on the edge of a doomed road, and of those who were already there, fewer and fewer saw any value in upgrading or expanding or - sometimes - doing basic maintenance.
+"People were not so likely to seek their fortune on the edge of a doomed road, and of those who were already there, fewer and fewer saw any value in upgrading or expanding or - sometimes - doing basic maintenance.
 After 1956, Route 66 remained important, but its importance was slowly moving away from the concrete toward the glorification of what the highway had been."
-(S.C.
-Kelly in Route 66 - The highway and its people, cited in [10])
+S.C.
+Kelly in Route 66 - The highway and its people, cited in (Riesenbach et al., 1995)

 Over the last ten years, I have myself designed, implemented and used several video communication systems inspired by early Media Spaces.
 I am personally convinced that Media Spaces remain an interesting research topic and that they deserve more than just a souvenir ceremony.
-In this paper, I will briefly describe what I learned from these systems, how I built upon them and what I think remains to be done.
+In this chapter, I will briefly describe what I learned from these systems, how I built upon them and what I think remains to be done.